-By far the most popular place in all of Trichy is the Rockfort Ganpathi Temple.
+By far the most popular place in all of Trichy is the Rockfort Ganpathi Temple or Uchi Pillaiyar Temple.
 It derives its name from it's unique building style.
 The temple structure comprises a huge rock, which is believed to be the oldest rock in the world, even older than The Himalayan Mountains.
 After climbing 344 steps, the devotees reach the main temple area.
 The temple has two sub parts- the Thayumanaswamy, which is dedicated to Lord Shiva and the Pillayar, which is dedicated to Lord Ganesha.

 The beautiful temple is located at about 20 km from the main city of Trichy.
 The Goddess worshipped here, Goddess Mariamman is believed to be the goddess of power.
 Mariamman is also believed to bring health and prosperity to its devotees.
 A strong belief is that this deity cures small pox as well as chicken pox.
 This temple has individual shrines for processional images of Mariamman and moolavar.